-- (1) Non-conduit QTIP Trust.
+(1) Accumulation QTIP Trust.

 Participant (referred to as "A") names a traditional QTIP Trust (referred to as "Trust P") as the beneficiary of his plan.
-Of course, A's spouse (referred to as "B") is the sole, current beneficiary of the QTIP Trust (remember, that does not make her the sole beneficiary of the participant's plan).
-A's children (who are all younger than A's spouse, B) are the remainder beneficiaries (apparently outright) of the QTIP Trust. - (a) Terms Of QTIP Trust.
+Of course, A's spouse (referred to as "B") is the sole, current beneficiary of the QTIP Trust (remember, however, that that fact, alone, does not make her the sole beneficiary of the participant's plan under the MRD rules).
+A's children (who are all younger than A's spouse, B) are the remainder beneficiaries (apparently outright) of the traditional QTIP Trust.

+(a) Terms Of QTIP Trust.

 Pursuant to the terms of the trust, all income of the QTIP Trust is payable at least annually to A's spouse, B, and no one has the power to appoint the principal of the trust to anyone other than B during her lifetime.
 B has the power to compel the Trustee to withdraw from the plan the greater of (i) the MRD (calculated pursuant to the life expectancy rule for situations where the spouse is not the sole DB, but assuming the trust qualifies for DB treatment and the spouse is treated as the DB because she is the oldest of all of the DBs), or (ii) the amount of income earned on A's interest in the plan (or in A's account) that year.
 Only the "income portion" of the amount withdrawn from the plan by the Trustee of the QTIP Trust must be paid out to B pursuant to the specific terms of the QTIP Trust and applicable federal estate tax marital deduction rules.
-The "principal portion" of the distribution from the plan may be retained in the QTIP Trust and accumulated for possible later distribution to B (if authorized by the instrument and warranted under the circumstances) or for final distribution to the remainder beneficiaries upon termination of the trust.
+The "principal portion" of the distribution from the plan may be retained in the QTIP Trust and accumulated for possible later distribution to B (if authorized by the instrument and warranted under the circumstances) or for final distribution to the remainder beneficiaries upon termination of the trust when B dies.
+This makes this particular QTIP Trust an accumulation trust under the MRD rules.